TheOdinProject/curriculum/nodeJS/express/controllers.md

 The naming conventions for these controllers are usually based on the route they will be attached to e.g. `GET` route -> `getSomething`, `POST` route -> `createSomething`, `DELETE` route -> `deleteSomething`, etc. Nonetheless, there is no fixed rule since Express is not opinionated.
 It will always be based on you or someone else's conventions, and the requirements of the function.

 You should already have your application setup in-place from the previous lesson.
-Previously, we've defined a route for `/authors/:authorId` to get the author by their ID, let's now define a controller for that route.
+Previously, we've defined a route for `/authors/:authorId`, but this time we will define a controller for that route and hook it up with sample data.
 But to make the example produce something, let's first create a mock database with a function that we can use to retrieve an author by their ID.

 Create the following file at the root of the project, and add the following code: